- Books, Literature, and Writing»

-HUNDING'S SAGA - 6: BRAENDINGS SLANGE, Sleek Sea Serpent On The Stocks
+HUNDING'S SAGA - 6: BRAENDINGS SLANGE, Setting A Sleek Sea Serpent On The Stocks

 Making ready for the undertaking